 Again, Hom functor is left-exact

-From the previous post, we have considered $Hom_R(B, -)$, but this time we want to consider $Hom_R(-,A)$.
+From the previous post, we have considered HomR(B,), but this time we want to consider HomR(,A).
 Instead of getting a covariant functor, we now get a contravariant functor (i.e. reverses the map).

 If we try to construct the order way,

-Both composition would not make sense, hence we take $(\dagger)$ as our $Hom_R(-,A)$ functor.
-And obviously $R$-module $A$, $P$ is sent to $Hom_R(P,A)$.
-We now prove that $Hom_R(-,A)$ functor is again a left-exact functor, which means the following,
+Both composition would not make sense, hence we take () as our HomR(,A) functor.
+And obviously R-module A, P is sent to HomR(P,A).
+We now prove that HomR(,A) functor is again a left-exact functor, which means the following,

 Given a short exact sequence,